Last updated: May 29, 2026

 Calling the ADRC

 “Hello, my name is ____.
 I am ____ years old and live in ____ County.
 I need help with ____.
-Can you tell me which ADRC service, benefit specialist, meal program, ride program, or long-term care option I should ask about first?”
+Can you tell me which ADRC service, benefit specialist, meal program, ride program, senior center, or long-term care option I should ask about first?”

-Calling about FoodShare
+Calling about a senior center

 Calling about home care